Sky Industries Ltd Directors Report.

 The Company has not changed its name during the year under preview.

 6. Share Capital

-The Company has not issued any shares with differential voting rights nor it has issued any sweat equity.
-However, the Company has issued 630000 convertible warrants to the promoter Mr. Shailesh Shah, out of which during the year under purview, 210000 warrants have been converted into equity shares.
+The Company has not issued any shares with differential voting rights as well as neither issued any sweat equity.
+However, the Company has issued 630000 convertible warrants to the promoter Mr. Shailesh Shah, out of which during the year under purview, 220000 warrants have been converted into shares.

 7. Directors and Key Managerial Personnel

-During the year, Mr. Narendra Mahajani ceased to be Director of the Company and Mr. Maikal Raorani has been appointed as the Wholetime Director.
-Mr. Amarendra Mohapatra has been appointed as an Independent Director.
+During the year, Mr. Narendra Mahajani ceased to be Director of the Company w.e.f February 14, 2019.

 A declaration by the Independent Directors that they meet the criteria of independence as provided in sub-section (6) of Section 149 of the Companies Act, 2013 has been obtained.

-An independent director shall hold office for a term up to five consecutive years (liable to rotation) on the Board of a Company, but shall be eligible for reappointment for next five years on passing of a special resolution by the Company and disclosure of such appointment in the Boards report.
+An independent director shall hold office for a term up to five consecutive years on the Board of a Company, but shall be eligible for reappointment for next five years on passing of a special resolution by the Company and disclosure of such appointment in the Boards report.

 The Board has, on the recommendation of the Nomination & Remuneration Committee framed a policy for selection and appointment of Directors, Senior Management and their remuneration.

 Pursuant to sub-section (3) of section 129 of the Act, the company does not have any subsidiary as on 31st March, 2019.